reallyreadit/blog/_posts/2020-08-03-how-readup-knows-whether-or-not-youve-read-an-article.markdown

 From a technical perspective the next question is obvious: How could you know whether or not a person had read a given article?
 Let's walk through some options, roughly sorted from highest to lowest confidence level:

-1. **Read the user's brain.** No APIs available yet.
+1. **Read the person's brain.** No APIs available yet.
 Keeping an eye on Neuralink.

-2. **Quiz the user on the content of the article.** A less invasive way to peek inside someone's brain.
+2. **Quiz the reader on the content of the article.** A less invasive way to peek inside someone's brain.
 Bill originally pitched me the idea of keeping non-readers out of the comments back in the spring of 2016, almost a full year before [NRKbeta launched their quiz-to-comment Wordpress plugin](https://www.niemanlab.org/2017/03/this-site-is-taking-the-edge-off-rant-mode-by-making-readers-pass-a-quiz-before-commenting/).
 I don't remember if we ever discussed this approach at the time, but the biggest limiting factor would have been that a human would have to create the quiz questions for each article.
 We wanted our reading test to be completely automatic and generic enough that it could be used on any article on the web.

 	Now, you could generate some questions programmatically.
 For example: "What was the *n*th word of the *n*th paragraph?"
 But such questions don't actually test comprehension, are annoying to answer and are just as easy to cheat as they are to create.
 I'm sure one could create better questions using natural language processing and content relevance algorithms but I still think it would be difficult to generate questions that are tied to the central plot or theme of the article and are not immediately solvable with a quick text search.
 Still sounds like a fun project though!

-3. **Track the user's eye movements with a camera.** Worth a mention because again it sounds like a fun project.
+3. **Track the reader's eye movements with a camera.** Worth a mention because again it sounds like a fun project.
 Since there aren't any standard eye-tracking APIs we'd require live camera access which is of course a huge invasion of privacy.
 Come to think of it, a standard eye-tracking API might be even creepier.
 Either way we can rule this one out due to privacy concerns.

-4. **Verify that the user has scrolled to the bottom of the article.** You may have run into this when signing up for a new service or installing a new program.
+4. **Verify that the reader has scrolled to the bottom of the article.** You may have run into this when signing up for a new service or installing a new program.
 There's [a section in the InstallShield docs](https://docs.flexera.com/installshield23helplib/helplibrary/EulaScrollWatcher.htm) that explains how to require users to scroll through the End-User License Agreement before proceeding with the installation.
 There's also [some discussion on the UX Stack Exchange](https://ux.stackexchange.com/questions/35932/whats-the-best-way-to-make-a-user-read-terms-and-conditions-before-continuing-a) explaining why it's a bad idea.

 	For our purposes the user experience concerns aren't an issue since articles, unlike most EULAs, are (ideally) written to be read.
 The main issue is that this check is absurdly easy to bypass.
 Press the End key or drag the scroll bar to the bottom and you're in.
 We're looking for something more comprehensive but unfortunately we're also nearing the bottom of our list.

-5. **Verify that the user has spent enough time on the page.** No instant bypass here, but time alone doesn't tell us much.
-The user could have left to get a cup of coffee for 15 minutes and we wouldn't know the difference.
-We could look for periodic input or scroll events as a sign of activity but it still wouldn't tell us whether the user is reading.
+5. **Verify that the reader has spent enough time on the page.** No instant bypass here, but time alone doesn't tell us much.
+The reader could have left to get a cup of coffee for 15 minutes and we wouldn't know the difference.
+We could look for periodic input or scroll events as a sign of activity but it still wouldn't tell us whether the reader is reading.

 So we've reached the end of our list without a single solution.
 Options 1, 2 and 3 were each ruled out completely for different reasons but 4 and 5 merely failed to provide a robust enough solution on their own.
 Maybe we can combine them to create something better than the sum of their parts.
 Let's back up a bit first though.
 What does it actually mean to read an article?
 Or rather, to avoid the obvious metaphysical quandaries of such a question, how would we model it programmatically?
 We've got a hunch about the inputs (scroll position and time), but what about the outputs?
 Before we even start mucking around with an implementation, let's consider the broader architecture.